Data protection rules for EU institutions and bodies and their impact on contracts

 Eurofound reserves also the right to translate the data protection obligations referred to above into exclusion, selection or award criteria when launching a procurement procedure on a case-by-case basis.

 General information regarding the processing of personal data in the context of Eurofound procurement procedure and the management of contracts is provided in the privacy statement on Eurofound website.

-- About Eurofound: Legal and data protection notices
+- About Eurofound: Data protection

 If you have any queries regarding protection of personal data, you may contact the Data Protection Officer of Eurofound via e-mail (DataProtectionOfficer@eurofound.europa.eu).